23 Dec The Truth About Chemical Peels

 Deep chemical peels reach all the way down to the reticular dermis.

-Generally speaking, the deeper the chemical peel reacts, the greater the skin resurfacing effects of the chemical peel.
-This means that a deeper chemical peel will be able to treat more severe conditions and conditions that affect the deeper part of the skin (e.g. pigmentation or wrinkles that extend deeper in older patients) by virtue of the chemical being able to penetrate a greater depth in the skin.
-Deeper chemical peels are also capable of producing more remarkable results with each session with greater collagen formation in the skin too.
+The deeper the chemical peel reacts, the greater the skin resurfacing effects of the chemical peel.
+Deeper chemical peels are more ideal for conditions that affect the deeper part of the skin (e.g. pigmentation or wrinkles that extend deeper in older patients), with more collagen remodelling in the skin

 If deeper peels are more effective, why does it remain unpopular?

-The disadvantages of deeper chemical peels have resulted in deep chemical peel remaining as an unpopular choice in Singapore.
-With deep chemical peels, the risks of complications are higher and the recovery time required is longer.
-For example, superficial chemical peels cause very fine peeling which is almost imperceptible.
-Patients can resume their daily routine, skincare and makeup after a superficial chemical peel.
+Deep chemical peels have higher risks of complications and longer recovery time compared to superficial chemical peels.
+Deep chemical peel are usually performed under sedation or general anaesthesia (because of the severe discomfort) and the immediate end result is akin to a burn with obvious redness, raw skin blistering and peeling3.
+The healing time can take as long as 2-3 months for the skin colour to normalise and the risk of complications such as worsening hyperpigmentation, scarring, hypopigmentation and skin infections are significant3.
+In contrast, superficial chemical peels cause exfoliate with very fine peeling Patients can resume their daily routine, skincare and makeup after a superficial chemical peel.
 There is no obvious redness or downtime required2.
-In contrast, a deep chemical peel usually requires general anaesthesia (because of the severe discomfort) and the immediate end result is akin to a burn (albeit a controlled one) with obvious redness, raw skin blistering and peeling3.
-The healing time can take as long as 2-3 months for the skin colour to normalise and the risk of complications such as worsening pigmentation (hyperpigmentation), scarring, hypopigmentation and skin infections are significant3.

 How is a chemical peel performed?